Crebel95/EventTrackerProject/README.md

 ## Overview

-This is a full-stack Java Spring project based on a Myswl database and implements REST API.
+This is a full-stack Java Spring project based on a Mysql database and implements REST API.

 This application allows a user to post their camping experiences to include information such as:
-The campsite's name, location, description, terrain, and pictures.
+The campsite's name, description, terrain, and pictures.
+The user also has the ability to edit their trips that are already in the database or completely delete a posting.

 ## Database